JasmineVaghei/Brain/README.md

 # Brain
-Contains functions and classes for a step by step automated statistical analysis and classification of brain signals.
+Contains experiment design plus functions and classes for a step by step automated statistical analysis and classification of brain signals.